siddhanth78/NYTSBEE/README.md

-Replace string in GetWords.py
+Replace letter_set and center_l in GetWords.py

-Run GetWords.py
+Run GetWords.py.
+Words will be written to out.txt.

-Then run SolveSpellingBee.py
+Run SolveSpellingBee.py to automatically enter words into spelling bee.

-Keep NYT Spelling Bee open on the web within 3 seconds of running SolveSpellingBee.py
+Keep spelling bee open on the web within 5 seconds of running SolveSpellingBee.py

-Genius guaranteed
+Amazing guaranteed.
+Genius is not always possible due to obscure words that the program may miss.